With so many things to do in Eilat, it’s easy to see why it is a favorite of Israelis and why it has become a popular tourist destinations.

 Affectionately called Eilat Vegas, Eilat is located on Israel’s only access to the Red Sea and right between Egypt and Jordan.
 Despite being a small town compared to many others in the country, Eilat has a lot to offer to its visitors who can count on beautiful beaches, a fabulous marine life, easy access to the desert and incredible desert hikes and a fabulous array of restaurants and bars.

-In this post, I highlight all the nicest things to do in Eilat, with a few recommendations on things you should avoid, and I will share some practical information to help you plan your trip there.
+In this post, I highlight the best things to do in Eilat, with a few recommendations on things to avoid, and I will share some practical information to help you plan your trip.

 Explore Timna Park